Go Ad-Free

 How would you know whether you are taking a medicine for an unapproved indication?
 Unless your doctor tells you she is prescribing an off label med you probably won’t have a clue.
 So what?
 Who cares whether a medicine has been FDA-approved for a particular indication or not?
 What does it even mean?

-That hasn’t stopped drug companies from promoting medications for off label uses, even though it has been illegal for years.
+That hasn’t stopped drug companies from promoting medications for off label uses, even though it has been illegal for decades.
 Billions of dollars in fines have been levied against pharmaceutical manufacturers that marketed their products in this wild west environment.

 Are You Taking an Off Label Med?